hochoy/node-chatgpt-starter/README.md

   > Current date: 2023-01-31"

   As OpenAI updates ChatGPT, this preamble may also change.
 The default prompt prefix in my implementation attempts to replicate a similar behavior to the current ChatGPT model.

+## Acknowledgements and future direction

+This is originally a fork of https://github.com/waylaidwanderer/node-chatgpt-api.

+Additional acknowledgements to @queercat for identifying the issue of needing to specific `host: 0.0.0.0` for fastify to work in Docker as per https://github.com/fastify/fastify-cli/issues/57.
+The initial Dockerfile in this repo is also based on the work at https://github.com/queercat/gpt-api-docker

+Changes will be primarily focused on:

+- use as a starter kit
+- addressing security vulnerabilities
+- respecting the terms and conditions of OpenAI usage

+## Warning about model usage

+The original implementation of this package uses a GPT model(s) that is used by the ChatGPT web portal.
+This model was not publicly offered by OpenAI.
+Using this model circumvented the cost (in the form of OpenAI credits) associated with making requests to the OpenAI API.
+I do NOT recommend using that model.
+Instead, please use the official options provided at https://platform.openai.com/docs/models/overview.
+Note that these will consume OpenAI credits.

+The model used by the original author is `text-chat-davinci-002-20221122` as of the time of forking.
+It was extracted from network requests as per comments from the original author.
+We will be removing reference to that model while doing this cleanup.
+It will however remain in git history.

+## Alternative repositories

+There is a python implementation at https://github.com/acheong08/ChatGPT.
+We may or may not have time to review and clean up that implementation.
+The python implementation appears to be more fully-featured.

 ## Contributing